Undergraduate Degree Admissions Information

 Tuition and Financial Aid

-Online degree tuition is $59,160* for 120 credits for all majors except the guitar major.
-Tuition for the guitar major is $63,660.
-Students taking 10 courses per year can complete the degree in four years at a cost of $14,790 per year.
-Individual courses cost $1,479*.
+Online undergraduate degree tuition is $61,800* for 120 credits for all undergraduate majors except the guitar, piano, and voice majors.
+Tuition for the Guitar, Piano, and Voice Performance majors is $66,300.
+Students taking 10 courses per year can complete the degree in four years at a cost of $15,450 per year.
+Individual courses cost $1,545.
 Our degree programs also include a $75 application fee and a one-time comprehensive fee of $350.
-Guitar majors will also be charged a $500 private lesson fee for each private lesson course.
+Guitar, Piano, and Voice Performance majors will also be charged a $500 private lesson fee for each private lesson course.

 Full-Time Cost of Attendance

 The cost of attendance comprises charges billed directly to the student by Berklee Online as well as indirect costs that go along with attending school.
 For students receiving financial aid, the total cost of attendance reflects the maximum amount you can receive in scholarships, grants, and loans.
 Students attending full-time can complete the degree in 10 semesters (three years).